JannikRasch/cesp_Project/README.md

 ### How to run

 To play the game you have to run the tictactoeV4.asm in RARS.
 If you run the program Player X starts with choosing a square.
 The Players choose the square by entering a number between 1 and 9 into the console when they are asked to.
+For the best experience maximise the console.

 <p align="center">
   <img src="images/Screenshot_1.png">